BYU-PRISM/GEKKO/docs/chemical.rst

 .. py:class::	c = chemical.Properties(m):

     Creates a chemical property object with a GEKKO model `m`.

-Chemical properties must be defined to specify the chemicals involved in thermodynamic and flowsheet objects.::
+    Chemical properties are defined to specify the chemicals involved in thermodynamic and flowsheet objects.::

        from gekko import GEKKO, chemical